-Our code of business conduct, corporate governance guidelines and committee charters are also available in print or electronically to any person who requests a copy.
+Our corporate governance guidelines and committee charters are also available (without charge) in print or electronically to any person who requests a copy.
 Requests should be made to our company at the address set forth in Item 12, "Additional Information," of this annual information form.

-9. LEGAL PROCEEDINGS
+9. LEGAL PROCEEDINGS AND REGULATORY ACTIONS